Twin Falls gorge

 You should pack a picnic lunch and soak up the atmosphere on the white sandy beach at the base of the gorge.

-Tip: You’ll need a 4WD with a snorkel to cross Jim Jim Creek and access Twin Falls Gorge.
+Tip: You’ll need a 4WD with a snorkel to cross Jim Jim Creek and access Twin Falls gorge.
 Check your car rental conditions before driving off-road.
 Be cautious driving on dirt roads and view the Kakadu Access Report.

 We want you to have a fantastic holiday that’s memorable for all the right reasons.
 Kakadu is a wild place – here are our tips to help you be Crocwise and stay safe, particularly near waterways!